WBC exists to glorify God by making disciples from Wynne to the world.

-The Gospel is the story of God reconciling and redeeming a broken creation and fallen creatures to Himself through the life, death, resurrection and future return of Jesus Christ.
-Our hope and desire is that the Gospel would stand at the center of all that we do.
+The Gospel is the story of God reconciling and redeeming a broken creation and fallen creatures to Himself through the life, death, resurrection, and future return of Jesus Christ.
+Our hope and desire are that the Gospel would stand at the center of all that we do.
 It is what directs and defines us.
 It is our identity.

 Wynne Baptist Church began in 1890 when 25 believers/followers of Jesus Christ met for worship in one of their homes.
 By 1892, they had organized and were gathering in an old frame house located on Merriman and Union Avenues in downtown Wynne.
 These charter members first called themselves “First Baptist Church,” later changing it to “Wynne Baptist Church.”